K. C. Jones (American football)

-Kirk Cameron Jones (born March 28, 1974) is a former American football center for the Denver Broncos from 1997-2000.
-Played college football at the University of Miami from 1993-1996 at the position of Center.
+Kirk Cameron Jones (born March 28, 1974) is an American former professional football player who was a center for the Denver Broncos of the National Football League (NFL) from 1997 to 2000.
+He played college football for the Miami Hurricanes from 1993 to 1996 at the center position.
 Jones was inducted into the University of Miami Sports Hall of Fame in 2008.

 Jones was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009 on ESPN.